shanestillwell/node-soap/Readme.md

+> This is a patched version of [node-soa](https://github.com/milewise/node-soap), to add in [lastResponseHeaders](https://github.com/milewise/node-soap/pull/183).

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.

 Features: